 8 kilometers north of Sal Rei is the wreck of a Spanish cargo ship.
 Due to the very close location to the beach and at the background the white sand dunes a nice photo opportunity.

 With the drought and many sand dunes, it is unique to have one of the largest wetlands of Micronesia (all volcanic islands immediately west of Africa).
 This unique ecosystem is home to many unusual birds that come from Europe or West Africa.
+A beautiful wetland area is located around the ruins of Curral Velho on the southern coast of Boavista.

 The gigantic mammal regularly chooses Bay Sal Rei to give birth to their young.
 The Humpback Whale comes in the period from December to the sea at Boavista.
 The best time to see a whale, however, is March to June, when the born humpback whales stay in more shallow water.